They're still here: Cardinals back after long virus absence - WHIZ News

 For Mozeliak, the club’s president of baseball operations, it was a very good day.

-“Today feels very much like opening day for the St. Louis Cardinals, and there’s a lot of excitement right now in that clubhouse,” Mozeliak said.
+“Today feels very much like opening day for the St. Louis Cardinals,” Mozeliak said.

 St. Louis returned to the field Saturday for the first time in 17 days after its season was derailed by a coronavirus outbreak.
-The reigning NL Central champions beat the Chicago White Sox 5-1 in the opener of a doubleheader, kicking off an extended stay in the Windy City and a busy finish to the pandemic-shortened season.
+The reigning NL Central champions swept a doubleheader against the Chicago White Sox, kicking off an extended stay in the Windy City and a busy finish to the pandemic-shortened season.

 The Cardinals headed into the weekend having played all of five games this season, winning two.

-“I think this whole thing is a game of adjustments,” pitcher Adam Wainwright said.
+“I think this whole thing is a game of adjustments,” said pitcher Adam Wainwright, the winning pitcher in Game 1 against the White Sox.
 “Obviously we had to tighten the ship a lot, but guys were trying to do the right thing before.
 You know, we sat inside during the game, trying to stay out of the dugout.
 Everybody had their masks on and used hand sanitizer and stuff, but unfortunately this thing is very contagious.
 It’s easy to pass.”

 The Cardinals had a much different look from the team that lost 3-0 at Minnesota on July 29 in their previous game.
 Star catcher Yadier Molina and infielder Paul DeJong were among 10 players and 18 members of the organization overall with confirmed coronavirus cases, shaking up the roster and coaching staff.